DefiNode/DeFiNode/README.md

 # C. DeFi Node Installation

-There are three ways to set up a DeFiNode:
+There are three ways to set up a DeFi Node:
+  - [x] The trational, proven and purist way of Markus with the help of the DeFi main menu and the different bash scripts (see top of page).
+Required installation time about 2.5 hours.
+The DeFi wallet is displayed in a browser on port 5000.
   - [x] Using Daniel's RaspberryPI Image provided on [Google Drive](https://drive.google.com/drive/folders/1yGWeP8gqt5JNypeeJTZ-0aqh-k04m7Jj?usp=sharing) and the [RaspberryPI Imager](https://www.raspberrypi.org/software/).
 Required installation time about 10Min.
 The DeFi wallet is displayed in a browser on port 5000.
  - [x] Using Martin's DeFi Wallet [AppImage](https://github.com/Martin8617/Defi-Wallet-for-Raspberry-Pi).
 Required installation time about 10Min.
 The DeFi wallet is an App on the Raspberry PI.
- - [x] The trational, proven and purist way of Markus with the help of the DeFi main menu and the different bash scripts (see top of page).
-Required installation time about 2.5 hours.
-The DeFi wallet is displayed in a browser on port 5000.